strimzi/proposals/088-rebalance-progress-status.md

     provisionRecommendation: ""
     provisionStatus: RIGHT_SIZED
     recentWindows: 1
+  progress:
+    rebalanceProgressConfigMap: my-rebalance-progress
 ```

 ### Future Improvements

-#### Adding `progress` section for other KafkaRebalance states
+#### Support progress information for other KafkaRebalance states

-In addition to the “progress” the `Rebalancing` and `Stopped` KafkaRebalance states, we could provide the `progress` section for other states as well such as the “ProposalReady” and “Ready” states.
+In addition to the “progress” the `Rebalancing` and `Stopped` KafkaRebalance states, we could provide the `progress` section and `ConfigMap` for other states as well such as the `ProposalReady` and `Ready` states.
-Firstly, this would help emphasize that a rebalance had not started or had completed by having a percentageComplete: 0% on `ProposalReady` and a percentageComplete: 100% on `Ready`.
+Firstly, this would help emphasize that a rebalance had not started or had completed by having a `percentageDataMovementComplete`: 0% on `ProposalReady` and a `percentageDataMovementComplete`: 100% on `Ready`.
 This emphasis could help clear up ambiguity surrounding what the KafkaRebalance `Ready` state or `optimizationResult` field means.
 Secondly, but more importantly, it would provide an estimate for the minimum time a partition rebalance proposal would take to execute before even executing it.
 This feature would be of great value to users.